HARDWOOD FLOORS & FLOORING

 Because winter poses a host of problems for your floors, spring is the perfect time for the wood scratch repair needed after snow boots have scuffed the entrance.
-To replenish your hardwood and buff out the seasonal damage from abrasive salt, heavy shoes and sharp ice äóî take time this spring to give them a fresh new look that gets them ready for the season ahead.
+To replenish your hardwood and buff out the seasonal damage from abrasive salt, heavy shoes and sharp ice take time this spring to give them a fresh new look that gets them ready for the season ahead.

 Use a broom or dust mop to remove dust and debris before someone steps on it and grinds it into your floors.
 When you have a smooth surface, clean any spots or stains with Murphy® Oil Soap and a soft cloth.
 Once the floors are clean, inspect them for signs of physical damage and start taking care of those unsightly flaws.

 Scuffs and shallow scratches can be fixed with a floor wax, many of which are made just for floors.
 This wax seeps into shallow scratches, filling them up to give you a smooth floor surface again.
 To apply a wax, simply wipe it onto the damaged area with a clean, dry cloth or sponge.
 Rub it into the scratches you want to remove in a circular motion.
 Once the excess wax is wiped away, apply new stain to cover any discoloration the previous coat of wax may have produced.
-Wipe away excess stain and allow it to dry, and the scratches should be invisible.
+Wipe away

 Deeper scratches and gouges in your wood floors may not be repaired with wax alone.
-Better Homes and Gardens (BHG), suggests you use a wood filler, which is designed to fill the little nooks, holes and other crannies that are particularly common in soft species of wood.
+Better Homes And Gardens (BHG), suggests you use a wood filler, which is designed to fill the little nooks, holes and other crannies that are particularly common in soft species of wood.
 Put the filler directly into the damaged area until the damaged area of the floor is level with the rest of the floor.
 Keep in mind you may need to apply another coat of filler once the first application dries.
 Once the filler does dry and is even with the surrounding floor, apply your stain and your floors should look nice and new again.

 Wood scratch repair takes several steps, but it doesn't take a lot of time.
 In the end, the beautiful results are well worth the effort.
 Fix up your floors this spring to repair all that damage from winter, and they'll be ready for all sorts of summer fun.
 Spring is when you want your floors to gleam and look great.
 Do a little repair work after winter is over, and they will.